Time Walker

-Time Walker is a 1982 science fiction horror film directed by Tom Kennedy.
+Time Walker is a 1982 American science fiction horror film directed by Tom Kennedy.

-Since its release, the film received negative reviews from critics.
+The film received negative reviews from critics.
 Under the title Being from Another Planet, it was featured in Mystery Science Theater 3000 episode 405, which first aired on July 4, 1992.

 The film was shown on the MeTV show Svengoolie on June 26, 2021.

 Plot

 While California University of the Sciences Professor Douglas McCadden explores the tomb of the ancient Egyptian king Tutankhamun, an earthquake causes a wall in the tomb to collapse, revealing a hidden chamber.
 Inside, Douglas finds a mummy in a sarcophagus.
-Unbeknownst to Douglas, the "mummy" is not the body of a dead Egyptian, but an extraterrestrial alien in suspended animation, being wrapped up and buried alive thousands of years before and covered with a dormant, green fungus.
+Unbeknownst to Douglas, the "mummy" is not the body of a dead Egyptian, but an extraterrestrial alien in suspended animation, being wrapped up and buried alive thousands of years before and covered with a dormant green fungus.

 The body is brought back to California and Douglas has it examined by Dr. Ken Melrose and X-rayed by student Peter Sharpe before a big press conference about the discovery.
 While reviewing the X-rays, Peter notices there are five crystals around the "mummy's" head.
 Peter steals the crystals and makes new X-rays to cover up his theft.
 He sells four of the crystals to students who are unaware of their origin.
 The second set of X-rays overdose the body with radiation.
 This causes the fungus to re-activate and the alien to awaken from suspended animation.

 At the press conference the next day, one of the students touches the fungus on the sarcophagus, which eats away one of his fingers.
 The sarcophagus is then opened in front of the press to reveal that the mummy is gone.
 Ken and his colleague Dr. Hayworth attempt to identify the fungus and destroy it.

 At first, everyone assumes that the mummy's disappearance is because of a fraternity prank.
 However, University President Wendell Rossmore wants to pin the "theft" on Douglas, so that he can give the Egyptian department's directorship to his flunkie, Dr. Bruce Serrano.